CodingDaniel1/bs-docs/docs/source/map-editor/create-custom-models.rst

 What do you need
 -------------------------------

-To export your models you will need to install the Unity and import the BS SDK into it.
+To export your models you will need to install the Unity with BS SDK imported.

 Full tutorial here: